thehubbard/esa-pyxel/docs/source/background/yaml.rst

 The framework uses a user-friendly, structured ``YAML`` configuration file as an input, which defines the running mode, the detector properties, detector effect models and their input arguments.
-The configuration file is loaded with the function :py:func:`~pyxel.load`
+The configuration file is loaded with the function :py:func:`~pyxel.load`.

 Structure
 =========